koalahamlet/cupboardTestApp/README.md

 #### Populating ListView with CursorAdapter

 Review this [[Custom CursorAdapter and ListViews|Populating a ListView with a CursorAdapter]] guide in order to load content from a `Cursor` into a `ListView`.
-In summary, in order to populate a `ListView` directly from the content within the ActiveAndroid SQLite database, we can define this method on the model to retrieve a `Cursor` for the result set:
+In summary, in order to populate a `ListView` directly from the content within the Cupboard SQLite database, we can define this method on the model to retrieve a `Cursor` for the result set:

 ```java
 public class TodoItem extends Model {